-While the changes we have experienced in recent years have not been easy, there are opportunities that we can harness and build upon to create more opportunities for our residents, create more ways to connect our residents to these opportunities, and contribute to tackling some of our greatest challenges.
+While the changes we have experienced in recent years have not been easy, there are opportunities we can harness and build upon to create more opportunities for our residents.
+We can also create more ways to connect our residents to these opportunities, and contribute to tackling some of our greatest challenges.

 The digitisation of the economy has created more highly skilled and highly paid opportunities as well as giving our residents the chance to work for companies around the country and globally through remote working.
 Labour shortages in some sectors have resulted in increasing wages and reduced competition for jobs.
-Investment in Manchester continues to be strong, both in terms of businesses coming to Manchester and creating jobs here, and in terms of our strong capital investment pipeline, particularly in North Manchester and Wythenshawe.
-Wider changes to skills policy and the skills system provide an opportunity to shape delivery of learning and skills locally.
+Investment in Manchester continues to be strong, both in terms of businesses coming to Manchester and creating jobs here, and in terms of our strong capital investment pipeline, particularly in north Manchester and Wythenshawe.
+Wider changes to skills policy and the skills system provide an opportunity to shape local delivery of learning and skills to maximise the benefits of this investment.

-Ultimately Manchester remains an attractive city in which to live, work, invest or grow a business.
+Ultimately, Manchester remains an attractive city in which to live, work, invest or grow a business.